NatLee/simply-blur-detector/README.md

 It can be used to distinguish blur and non blur images.

-> Blur Detector can be found in https://github.com/NatLee/Blur-Generator
+> Blur Generator can be found in https://github.com/NatLee/Blur-Generator

 ## Usage